Multivariate second order Poincar\'e inequalities for Poisson functionals: Proofs of the main results

-Throughout this subsection we use several Malliavin operators, namely the already introduced difference operator $D$, the inverse Ornstein-Uhlenbeck generator $L^{-1}$ and the Skorohod integral $\delta$.
+Throughout this subsection we use several Malliavin operators, namely the already introduced difference operator $D$, the inverse Ornstein-Uhlenbeck generator $L^{-1}$, and the Skorohod integral $\delta$.
 Recall that we denote the domain of $D$ by $\operatorname{dom}D$ and we define $\operatorname{dom}\delta$ similarly.
-For definitions we refer, for example, to \cite[Section 2]{LPS} or to the Appendix.
+For definitions we refer to the Appendix.